chekanov/Map2RMM/README.md

 This algorithm is described in: S.Chekanov "Imaging particle collision data for event classification using machine learning",  Nucl Inst. and Meth. in Phys.
 Research (NIMA), A931 (2019) p92 (https://arxiv.org/abs/1805.11650).

+Different use cases for classification of experimental data using this algorithm were discussed in the article:
+"Machine learning using rapidity-mass matrices for event classification problems in HEP", (S.V.Chekanov),  ANL-HEP-147750, https://arxiv.org/abs/1810.06669

 S.Chekanov (ANL)